On-Campus Courses by Session

 Course Description

 Artificial Intelligence (AI) has gained significant attention with tools like ChatGPT and other Large Language Models (LLMs).
 However, AI’s roots go much deeper, with methods developed over decades to solve specific, complex challenges like Sudoku, Chess, and even Wordle.
-Inspired by the popular CS176 course taught at the Thayer School of Engineering, this course is designed for students eager to explore these foundational AI techniques from classical search algorithms like breadth and depth-first search to an introduction to logic.
+Inspired by the popular CS176 course taught by the Computer Science Department, this course is designed for students eager to explore these foundational AI techniques, from classical search algorithms like breadth and depth-first search to an introduction to logic.
 The course includes:

 - An introduction to classical AI methods including Search, Constraint Satisfaction Problems, Minimax, propositional and predicate logic, Bayesian networks.